 6.1.1.
-A team member is eligible to play when he has been authorized to play for a team according to the regulations, including regulations governing age limits, of the organizing body of the competition.
+A team member is eligible to play when they have been authorised to play for a team according to the regulations, including regulations governing age limits, of the organizing body of the competition.

 6.1.2.
 During playing time, a team member is: